 How to edit robots.txt through Yoast SEO

 The robots.txt file tells a search engine where it is allowed to go on your website.
-You can edit the robots.txt file through the Yoast SEO plugin.
+You can edit the robots.txt file through the Yoast SEO and Yoast SEO Premium.
 In this article, we’ll show you how to go about this!